Sheriff defends filing of criminal complaint against Cuomo

 Commisso accused Cuomo of groping her when they were alone in an office at the governor’s mansion in Albany.
 Cuomo has denied the allegations.

-The Associated Press does not identify alleged sexual assault victims unless they decide to tell their stories publicly, as Commisso has done.
+The AP does not identify alleged sexual assault victims unless they decide to tell their stories publicly, as Commisso has done.

 The former governor’s attorney, Rita Glavin, reasserted the governor’s denial and said the sheriff’s filing of the criminal complaint was politically motivated.
 She cited Friday’s announcement by state Attorney General Letitia James that she will run for governor.